kunle123-ui/kunle/Programs-&-Tools.md

-  create                      Create various items, on and off the blockchain get                         Retrieve various items and information from the blockchain set                         Set or update blockchain state transfer                    Transfer EOS from account to account net                         Interact with local p2p network connections wallet                      Interact with local wallet benchmark                   Configure and execute benchmarks
+  create                      Create various items, on and off the blockchain get                         Retrieve various items and information from the blockchain set                         Set or update blockchain state transfer                    Transfer token from account to account net                         Interact with local p2p network connections wallet                      Interact with local wallet benchmark                   Configure and execute benchmarks